-UnitedHealthcare uses HEDIS\ to help measure how we are doing with our quality program.
+UnitedHealthcare uses HEDIS to help measure how we are doing with our quality program.
 HEDIS is a set of standard performance measures and scores to help people compare the performance of managed care plans.
 Each year, HEDIS is used to measure many areas, such as prenatal care and prevention programs.
-For example, we check how many members see their primary care doctor, get shots to prevent diseases or are tested for diabetes.
+For example, we check how many members get shots to prevent diseases or are tested for diabetes.